chathamabate/fern-os/README.md

 Right now, FernOS is just a kernel.
 There is no shell/UI.

 To run code, edit `src/u_startup/main.c`.
-This file contains the main function of the first and only user process spawned automatically by FernOS.
+This file contains the main function of the first user process.

 To create more processes and perform other system operations, see `src/u_startup/include/u_startup/syscall.h`.